antonio-lopez/anilog/README.md

 An anime and manga tracker using the [Anilist GraphQL API](https://github.com/AniList/ApiV2-GraphQL-Docs) for static and dynamic queries.
 First time using GraphQL and the Apollo client to consume an API in NextJS.
 Queries are executed on the server to pre-render pages using NextJS `getServerSideProps`.
 Dynamic queries are executed on the client side when searching for an anime or manga.

+> To delve deeper into my development process, feel free to visit my website for a [comprehensive explanation](https://www.antoniolopez.me/projects/anilog).

 ### Highlights

 - GraphQL API calls and interactions